-- 1 Select the database in which you would like to create a tablespace. - 3 If prompted, enter the ICDBA password and click OK.
+- 1 Select the database in which you would like to create a tablespace. - 2 Select File | Administer Tablespaces, click the Administer Tablespaces button , or right-click the database and select Administer Tablespaces. - 3 If prompted, enter the ICDBA password and click OK.